remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-To consider is that you need to change the position of the stars otherwise they would be on top of the `<Dots>`, you want to avoid this by giving `<Trail>` an `extraOffset` prop.
-What this does is that the stars can start more outwards than the dots.
-An `extraOffset` of 100 for stars leads to the same circumference at the beginning and end as the red hearts have, we will see this in the next step.
+Consider that we need to change the positioning of the stars, otherwise they would be on top of the `<Dots>`.

+Let's give `<Trail>` an `extraOffset` prop, so the stars can start more outwards than the dots.

+An `extraOffset` of 100 for the stars leads to the same circumference at the beginning and end as the red hearts have.
 Here is the adjusted `<Trail>`:

 ```tsx twoslash title="src/Trail.tsx"
 // @filename: Move.tsx